Kale Chana Dal or Kale Chickpeas Stir Fry made in Instant Pot or Pressure Cooker. This recipe is a great twist to incorporate kale in Indian cooking.

 I am always looking for ideas to incorporate kale in Indian cooking.
-This recipe is inspired by a post on Instant Pot for Indian Cooking facebook group by Kiranmayee Pullakhandam.
+This recipe is inspired by a post on Instant Pot for Indian Cooking Facebook group by Kiranmayee Pullakhandam.
 It is super healthy and delicious.

-Kale is low in calories, high in fiber and has zero fat.
-One cup of kale has only 36 calories, 5 grams of fiber and 0 grams of fat.
+Kale is low in calories, high in fiber, and has zero fat.
+One cup of kale has only 36 calories, 5 grams of fiber, and 0 grams of fat.
 It is great for aiding in digestion with its great fiber content.
-Kale is filled with so many nutrients, vitamins, folate, magnesium and many others.
-Chickpeas are no less - They are a great source of plant based protein and are also known for their high fiber content.
-Combining both of these, this split chickpeas and kale stir fry is a superfood in itself.
+Kale is filled with so many nutrients, vitamins, folate, magnesium, and many others.
+We also enjoy kale in this air fryer kale chips recipe.

 Step-by-step Kale Chana Dal in Instant Pot

 This is such a quick and simple recipe.
-The only step that takes time is the soaking, you need to soak chana dal for one or more hours.
+The only step that takes time is the soaking; you need to soak chana dal for one or more hours.
 This is required, as otherwise the dal can remain uncooked.

 Enjoy this nutritious kale chickpeas stir fry with roti or paratha.